Frequently asked questions

 Protecting what matters most

-As Amicus Group is not tied to any one manufacturer, we have access to a broad range of providers (insurers, banks, fund managers, etc) and products across the market.
-We operate under licence from the Financial Markets Authority via Wealthpoint our “Financial Advice Provider” or FAP.
-Learn more about Wealthpoint.
+As Amicus Group Limited is not tied to any one manufacturer, we have access to a broad range of providers (insurers, banks, fund managers, etc) and products across the market.
+Our financial advisers under Amicus Group Limited are engaged directly by Wealthpoint Limited, (FSP678011) which holds a financial advice provider license, with effect from 15th March 2021.
+For more information, visit https://wealthpoint.co.nz/wealthpoint-disclosure/

-Amicus Brokers is an independent insurance brokerage firm.
-It will operate under its own FAP licence when the new regulatory regime commences in March 2021.
+Amicus Brokers Limited is an independent insurance brokerage firm.
+It operates under its own transitional financial advice provider license, with effect from the 15th March 2021.

-Between the two companies we have approximately 30 staff from diverse backgrounds to provide specialist advice, no matter your situation.
-We service over 10,000 clients from all walks of life across NZ.
+Between the two companies we have approximately 40 staff from diverse backgrounds to provide specialist advice, no matter your situation.
+We service over 10,000 clients from all walks of life across New Zealand.

-If a client wants to discuss their situation and perhaps obtain some advice, then contact is made and an Adviser/Broker will meet with you.
+If a client wants to discuss their situation and perhaps obtain some advice, then contact is made, and a Financial Adviser will meet with you.
 Ideally, in person at our Amicus office or at an agreed location and time.
 Meetings can also be held over the phone or on the internet.

-At the initial meeting, the Adviser/Broker will help you establish your goals, objectives and personal requirements via a “fact find” conversation.
+At the initial meeting, the Financial Adviser will help you establish your goals, objectives and personal requirements via a “fact find” conversation.
 This will outline the advice process including providing the relevant information ensuring compliant financial advice is provided.
-If you decide to proceed, a “scope of service” is agreed upon whereby you and the adviser agree on the fields in which advice is to be provided.
+A “Scope of Service” is agreed upon whereby you and the adviser agree on the fields in which advice is to be provided.
+The Scope of Service includes what we can advise on, our limitations, fees, commissions, any reliability events as well as any conflict of interests and privacy information.

 Client agreement is then required to implement the recommendations i.e. type of insurance policy, home loan provider and loan structure, investment strategy, and products.
 There is an opportunity to ask questions and changes can be made to the recommendation.
 We then work with the provider to implement the cover.